hgraceoc/The-Electric-Game-/README.md

 - Input Form
 - Team Tables

-## Decisions Made About Design Schem
+## Decisions Made About Design Scheme
 -Layout to be simple and consitent, so the team table and the form have very similar layouts.

 -Background to be a collage of old football photos (more tonal/muted colours than full colour images)